charliecalvert/CloudNotes/Assignments/PristineVirtualBox.md

 ## Overview

-Install Lubuntu on VirtualBox from a custom OVA appliance.
-This is a copy of Lubuntu that I installed on my machine, and then configured so that it was (relatively) easy for students in my course to use.
+The goal of this assignment is to install Lubuntu on VirtualBox from a custom OVA appliance.
+Inside the OVA file is a compressed instance of the Linux Lubuntu distribution that I installed on my machine.

+To help you understand the OVA file, consider the following sequence of events

+- On my home machine I installed a Linux distribution called Lubuntu in a VirtualBox virtual machine.
+- I configured this copy of Lubuntu so that it was (relatively) easy for students to use in my course.
+- Then I bundled it up in an OVA file and put the OVA file on Google Drive.

+You can:

+- Download the OVA file
+- Double click on it
+- Tick the box asking to update the MAC address
+- And then watch it quickly install itself inside VirtualBox.

+Once this Virtual Machine is installed, it will contain a copy of my customized version of Lubuntu Linux.
+You can run this OS and use it as the primary place where you do work throughout the quarter.

+## Terminology

 Most people will be working in Windows and trying to install Pristine Lubuntu into a Virtual Machine.
 This means that: